mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 But, much like Shannon Noll's 2004 _What About Me?_, what _about_ me?
 I really wanted to write a blog post about it, you know?
 So I could warn people about the non-obvious risk of sharing their boarding passes, and also make dumb and inaccessible references to the early 2000s.

-The government people I talked to couldn't give me permission to write this post, so rather than willingly going deeper into the procedurally generated labrynth of government department email addresses, I realised I'd be better off asking Tony Abbott or his staff directly.
+The government people I talked to couldn't give me permission to write this post, so rather than willingly wandering deeper into the procedurally generated labrynth of government department email addresses (it's dark in there), I tried to find Tony Abbott or his staff directly.

 ### Calling everybody in Australia one by one

-I called Tony Abbott's former political party, and asked them how to contact him, or his office, or _something_.
+I called Tony Abbott's former political party, and asked them how to contact him, or his office, or _something_ I'm really having a moment rn.
 They said they weren't associated with him anymore, and suggested I call _Parliament House_, like I was the Queen or something.

 ![picture of parliament house](https://www.fma.com.au/sites/default/files/imagecache/event_full/uploaded-content/field_f_content_image/aph_from_website.jpg)

-Parliament House is sorta like the White House, I think.
-The Prime Minister lives there and has a nice garden out the back with a macadamia tree, and everyone works in different sections and wears matching uniforms with lil kangaroo and emu hats, and they all do a little dance sometimes to celebrate another accident-free day in the Prime Minister's chocolate factory.
+Parliament House is sorta like the White House, I think?
+The Prime Minister lives there and has a nice garden out the back with a macadamia tree, and everyone works in different sections and wears matching uniforms with lil kangaroo and emu hats, and they all do a little dance every hour on the hour to celebrate another accident-free day in the Prime Minister's chocolate factory.

 I didn't know you could just _call_ the uh chocolate factory, but sure enough, I just googled the phone number.

-I called up and was all like "yeah bloody g'day, day for it ay, hot enough for ya?".
+Not really sure what to expect, I called up and was all like "yeah bloody g'day, day for it ay, hot enough for ya?".
 Once the formalities were out of the way, I skipped my usual explanation of why I was calling and just asked if they had contact details for Tony Abbott.

-The person on the phone sad, "oh, no, but I can put you through to the Serjant-at-arms, who can give you the contact details of former members".
-I was like ".....okay?????"
+The person on the phone sad, "Oh, no, but I can put you through to the _Serjant-at-arms_, who can give you the contact details of former members".
+I was like ".....okay?????".
 Was I supposed to know who that was?
 Isn't a serjant like an army thing?

 But no, the Serjant-at-arms was just a nice lady who told me "he's in a temporary office right now, and so doesn't have a phone number.
 I can give you an email address or a P.O. box?".
+I was like "th-thank you your majesty".

-I emailed the same thing I'd been emailing to everyone else to his email address, I guess?
-It was a bit weird just....emailing the former PM, but I figured if it was _that_ easy to get this email address, everyone had it, and so nobody was likely to be reading the inbox.
+It felt a bit weird just.... emailing the former PM, but I figured if it was _that_ easy to get this email address, everyone had it, and so nobody was likely to be reading the inbox.

 Spoilers: It didn't work.